 Start by aligning your work piece properly (i.e., be sure it's level), and position it as closely as possible to its final location.
-Place your compass so the point is against the wall while the pencil is aligned with the widest portion of the gap between the wall and the edge of your work piece, then tighten the set screw—locking the compass in position.
+Place your compass (the drawing kind, not the direction kind) so the point is against the wall while the pencil is aligned with the widest portion of the gap between the wall and the edge of your work piece, then tighten the set screw—locking the compass in position.
 Keeping the compass point against the wall, draw a line the width of your counter top.
 The pencil line you draw will match exactly to the outline of the wall.
 Now, all you have to do is move the piece away from the wall and use your belt sander with 80 or 100-grit sandpaper (or a jig saw) to remove the excess material right to the pencil line.
 Be sure you work slowly and take the time to test fit the piece as you remove the excess to ensure the final edge aligns perfectly with the wall.

 It helps to undercut the edge of the counter top when you get close to the line—this will make final positioning of the piece easier.

 When installing wainscoting or anything vertically against a wall, you'll often find out that your walls aren't perfectly plumb.
 In these cases, you just need to apply the scribing technique in a slightly different way.

 Position your wainscoting close to the wall (but not touching) and use a level to ensure the wood piece is plumb.
 Position the point of your compass against the wall again and run the line the length of the wainscot.
 Now, just cut away or sand off the excess.
 The cut side will fit flush against the wall, while the uncut edge will be perfectly vertical.
 You can now install the rest of your wainscoting flush against the first piece, knowing it will be plumb.